DigitalPublishingToolkit/NN09/md/10Rules.md

 thrive in.
 By now we should be able to deal with the loss of control; to accept the fact that a movement like this has no ‘boss’.
-The \#aufschrei hashtag did not exclude anyone, it did not suppress communication, but rather, was a very straightforward way of collecting, aggregating, and coordinating relevant contents.
+The \#aufschrei hashtag did not exclude anyone, it did not suppress communication, but rather was a very straightforward way of collecting, aggregating, and coordinating relevant contents.

 ## Query Wars And Shitstorms